Ronaldo leads Real Madrid's FIFA awards triumph - Capital Sports

 Meanwhile tournament hosts the Netherlands’ achievement in winning their first major female football title, the 2017 Women’s European Championship, was recognised with Women’s Coach of the Year and Player of the Year awards for Sarina Wiegman and Lieke Martens respectively.

-Wiegman and Martens were unable to receive their awards in London as the Netherlands are playing Norway on Tuesday.
+Supporters of Celtic won the Fan Award for the way they marked the 50th anniversary of the ‘Lisbon Lions’ European Cup triumph that saw the Glasgow side become the first British club to lift the trophy after they beat Inter Milan in the Portuguese capital.

+The Fair Play award went to Francis Kone for saving the life of goalkeeper Martin Berkovec, who nearly suffocated as a result of swallowing his tongue during a Czech league match in February.

-The voting for the Best FIFA awards, equally weighted between national team captains, national team coaches, media and fans, closed last month.
+Voting for the bulk of the awards was equally weighted between national team captains and coaches, media and fans.

 Comments